Harald-U/docker-101/docs/lab1.md

    > Please check that the file Dockerfile has no file extension like .txt.
 Some editors may append this file extension automatically and this would result in an error in the next step.

-   What do the commands in the Dockerfile mean?
+   What do the lines in the Dockerfile mean?

    <dl>
    <dt>FROM</dt>
-     <dd>This the base image you are building upon</dd>
+     <dd>This the base image you are building upon.
+We want to use a Node.js version 12 image based upon Alpine Linux.</dd>
    <dt>RUN</dt>
-     <dd>This command will be executed during the BUILD of the container image</dd>
+     <dd>The RUN command will be executed during the BUILD of the container image.
+The first RUN command installs some development tools not contained in the base image.
+The second RUN command uses 'yarn' to resolve the Node.js dependencies.</dd>
    <dt>WRKDIR</dt>
-     <dd>This will be the working directory in the container image</dd>
+     <dd>This will set the working directory within the container image.</dd>
    <dt>COPY</dt>
-     <dd>Copy data from your notebook into the container image</dd>
+     <dd>Copy the source code from your notebook into the container image.</dd>
    <dt>EXPOSE</dt>
-     <dd>This is the port your application is using</dd>
+     <dd>This makes the port your application is using available so that we can connect to it from outside the container.</dd>
    <dt>CMD</dt>
-     <dd>This command starts your application when the container starts</dd>
+     <dd>This is the start command of your application, executed when the container is run.</dd>
    </dl>

 2. If you haven't already done so, open a terminal and go to the app directory with the Dockerfile.
 Now build the container image using the docker build command.